 The International Games Exchange is only for non-commercial purposes: community events & exhibitions for public play and demonstration.

-Submit your game to the International Games Exchange (Victorian developers)
+Submit your game to the International Games Exchange

-To be considered, developers need to:
+be considered, developers need to:

 Be appropriately localised for the target region